rafaeleyng/cabot-zombie/README.md

 # cabot-zombie

+## DEPRECATED

+This is deprecated in favor of [cabot-db-config](https://www.npmjs.com/package/cabot-db-config), which is way faster and more reliable.

+---

 Automate your configuration of Cabot monitoring.

 [Cabot](http://cabotapp.com/) is a self-hosted monitoring and alert service.
 But unfortunately it lacks an HTTP API to automate configuration.